Gusto

 However, Gusto has meaningful limitations.
 HR features are less comprehensive than dedicated HRIS platforms like Workday or BambooHR, making it unsuitable for organizations with complex talent management, succession planning, or advanced learning and development needs.
 Reporting capabilities lag behind enterprise solutions, and the US-only focus excludes international companies.
 The 200-employee ceiling also means companies scaling beyond this point will eventually outgrow the platform.

 Gusto is a strong choice for US-based SMBs seeking an intuitive, integrated payroll and HR solution without enterprise complexity or cost.
+If you're evaluating options, see our best payroll software for small business guide.
 It's most valuable for companies between 10–200 employees that prioritize ease of use and compliance automation over advanced HR functionality.
 If your organization exceeds 200 employees, operates internationally, or requires sophisticated HR analytics and workflows, evaluate dedicated HRIS alternatives.

 AI & Automation